-Introduce Peck'n'Lay® from approximately 1 week before the onset of lay, typically around 16 weeks of age.
-Allow ad-lib access to NRM Peck'n'Lay®.
-Hens can be expected to consume around 125-130g (approximately one cup or a good handful) per hen per day.
-If birds are given access to feeds other than Peck'n'Lay®, provide ad-lib access to oyster shell grit to ensure good shell quality.
+Introduce Peck'n'Lay $^{\otimes}$ from approximately 1 week before the onset of lay, typically around 16-18 weeks of age.

+Allow unrestricted access to NRM Peck'n'Lay®.
+Hens can be expected to consume around 125 - 130g (approximately 1 cup or a good handful) per hen per day.
+Suitable for feeding to laying farmyard ducks.